huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 # How to integrate upstream methods in your library

 Now that you've seen more downstream methods for downloading files, it is time to introduce you to additional *upstream* methods.
-Upstream methods refers to functions that publish files to the Hub from your library.
+Upstream methods refers to methods that publish files to the Hub from your library.
 This guide will show you how to:

 * Use the `HfApi` class to manage a repository.
-* Use the `Repository` class to manage a repository with Git-like commands.
+* Use the `Repository` class to handle files and version control a repository with Git-like commands.

 ## `HfApi`